This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 And of course, none of the MS Office products are as robust on the Mac as they are on Windows, so I needed options for documentation, note-taking and general organization.
 And I found it with Scrivener.
 I have loved this product since I first started using it.

-I’m not going to cover the Manuscript because that structure will be unique to the work you are creating.
+I’m not covering the Manuscript because that structure will be unique to the work you are creating.
 Novels will look very different from blogs.
 Book series will look different from standalone books.
 In this article, I thought I would stick to the extra stuff.

 Note: Everything I talk about here is referring to Scrivener 3 for macOS.
 There is a Windows version and an iOS version of Scrivener.
 I’ve never worked in either of these, so they may look and behave differently than what I describe.